rsoesemann/sobject-work-queue/README.md

 > ![SObject Work Queue : How work is definied, enqueued and processed](https://dl.dropboxusercontent.com/u/240888/SObjectWorkQueueInfrastructure.png)

+## Architecture Highlights ##

+- A centralised (pseudo singleton) queue handles so called SObjectWork
+- SObjectWork is a
+- Work is persited as regular Custom SObject in the database

 ## SObject Work Queue License ##

 Copyright (C) 2013 UP2GO International LLC